Altoviti: History, art, and culture

 Immortalized by Raphael and Cellini, Bindo harbored Michelangelo when he fled from Florence to Rome.
 Michelangelo had such a high esteem for him (while he despised his rival Agostino Chigi) that he gave him as a gift the cartoon of Noah's Blessing, used in the vault of the Sistine Chapel (lost) as well as a design of a Venus (lost) colored then by Vasari.

 In Florence on Piazza del Limbo they had a palazzo with a large family coat of arms on the façade and detained the patronage of the church Santi Apostoli.
 It was also Michelangelo who convinced Bindo, not to rebuild, but to preserve the church.
 Vasari painted the Allegory of the Immaculate Conception for the family chapel.
 Bindo was buried in the church of Santa Trinità dei Monte in Rome and Giovanni Battista Naldini was commissioned to paint the cycle of frescoes concerning St. Giovanni the Baptist.

-In the late 16th and 17th century, Alessandro Altoviti was the designated head of the Altoviti Bank in Rome.
+With the death of the childless son of Bindo Altoviti, the Altoviti-Cybo line became extinct towards the end of the 16th century.
+Alessandro Altoviti became the designated head of the Altoviti Bank in Rome.
 His brother-in-law was Giovanni Bonsi, Prime Minister of Ferdinando I de' Medici and created cardinal by Pope Paul V. The alliance with the Bonsi continued to stabilize the relationship between the Altoviti and the Medici and establishing a new alliance with the Borghese.
 Cardinal Bonsi also became a mentor to Iacopo Altoviti, who was later appointed Archbishop of Athens and Patriarch of Antioch by his close friend Pope Alexander VII.

 Alessandro's daughter Francesca married Giovanni Battista Sacchetti, a trading partner of the Barberini family of Pope Urban VIII.
 The marriage had the effect of transferring to the Sacchetti financial resources, property including part of the collection of the Altoviti and profitable links with the curia, as well as client relations already established by the Altoviti.
 Their son Giulio Cesare Sacchetti was an influential cardinal, supporter of Galileo Galilei and twice included in the French Court's list of acceptable candidates (papal conclave of 1644 and papal conclave of 1655) for the papacy.
 Their other son Marcello Sacchetti became papal treasurer to Urban VIII and his art agent.
 He continued to expand the family collection and became one of the most respected collectors of the Baroque and patron of Nicolas Poussin, Guido Reni and Pietro da Cortona.
 The family collection had over 800 paintings and later became the foundation for the Capitoline Museum in Rome.
 Later the family inherited the principal titles of the Barberini and held until 1968 the hereditary title as Quartermaster General of the Sacred Apostolic Palace.